Canadian Premier League: Players

 The Canadian Premier League uses a salary cap.
-As of the 2025 season, clubs are required to spend between and $1,282,000 on player compensation, with a minimum salary of $30,000 per player.
-For players aged 21 and younger on standard contracts, only 50% of their salary counts towards the cap (up to $200,000 total).
+As of the 2026 season, clubs are required to spend between and $1,337,500 on player compensation, with a minimum salary of $30,000 per player.
+For Canadian players aged 21 and younger on standard contracts, only 50% of their salary counts towards the cap (up to $240,000 total).
 There is also a separate salary cap for coaches and technical staff.

 The league also has several other rules to give Canadian players more opportunities.
 This includes a minimum of six Canadian starters per game and a limit of seven foreign nationals per team.
 Additionally, three of the domestic players must be under the age of 21 and play at least 2,000 combined minutes per season.
-Rosters are limited to a size of 23 players, although up to 9 players can be signed to a team's developmental roster.
+Rosters are limited to a size of 23 players, although up to 10 players can be signed to a team's developmental roster.
 Given the limit, most teams opt to carry only two goalkeepers, however, teams may sign an emergency goalkeeper, who does not count to the roster limit, when necessary.

 The CPL and U Sports hold an annual draft for university players.
 Drafted student-athletes are able to play for CPL teams in the spring and summer, and return to their university team by August 15, thereby preserving their eligibility.
 The first CPL–U Sports Draft took place in Vancouver on November 12, 2018, after the conclusion of the U Sports men's soccer championship.

 The Professional Footballers Association of Canada (PFA Canada) is the union representing CPL players.
 Following a members vote, PFA Canada was formally recognized by the league on December 20, 2022.

 Stadiums

-Princess Auto Stadium is home to Valour FC, and is the largest stadium used by a CPL team.
+Hamilton Stadium is home to Forge FC, and is the second largest stadium in use by a CPL team.

 The Canadian Premier League has used a mix of existing, built for purpose, and upgraded stadiums, many of which are shared with other teams.
-Princess Auto Stadium (Valour FC), TD Place Stadium (Atlético Ottawa), and Hamilton Stadium (Forge FC) were existing Canadian Football League stadiums, and have the largest capacities in the CPL.
-York Lions Stadium (York United FC) and Starlight Stadium (Pacific FC) are both pre-existing stadiums that were upgraded in capacity before the 2019 season.
+Princess Auto Stadium (Valour FC), TD Place Stadium (Atlético Ottawa), and Hamilton Stadium (Forge FC) were existing Canadian Football League stadiums, and have had the largest capacities in the CPL.
+York Lions Stadium (Inter Toronto FC) and Starlight Stadium (Pacific FC) are both pre-existing stadiums that were upgraded in capacity before the 2019 season.
 ATCO Field (Cavalry FC) and Wanderers Grounds (HFX Wanderers FC) were new stadiums in 2019, built at pre-existing venues.